rumblefrog/Anti-Private/README.md

 # Notes

+- Profiles that aren't configured are also blocked
 - Friends-only will be considered private as long as the owner of the API key is not friend with that individual
 - Steam takes account of owner's relation to their API
 - With high traffic servers, you may exceed Steam's API rate limit